AlexeyMK/alexeymk.com/_posts/2012-10-12-hackathon-organizers-hacks.md

 - **Late Night Athletics** There's a kind of euphoria I tend to get around 2 or 3 in the morning, after spending more time than is reasonable working and knowing that the end is not yet in sight.
 Euphoria with a good mix of fatigue.

-Atheltics help.
+Athletics help.
 Taking a bunch of friends and strangers and going "alright, now let's do something silly" is fun.
 PennApps has a midnight run tradition that is exactly what it sounds like: at midnight (really, closer to 1:20 AM) everybody who is up for it heads out and goes for a 10-minute jog around campus, jeans and not-quite-running shoes and everything.
 Tis a blast; highlights include the time when we jogged Dave from Andreessen Horowitz back to his hotel.
 More recently, a 3AM game of ultimate frisbee (complete with glow-in-the-dark frisbee) made me happy the organizers had not neglected gatorade a drink option.
 I've also heard of impromptu juggling lessons.

 Late night athletic events have the benefit of being both fun and sufficiently out of place to be memorable.
 Plus, it's nice to get out and stretch your legs.